Reanalyzing DESI DR1: 5. Cosmological Constraints with Simulation-Based Priors: Results

 The parameter constraints derived from DESI data alone with SBPs are broadly consistent with those from the CMB analysis (with maximal deviations of $2.8\sigma$ for the main cosmological parameters), which motivates combining the DESI and CMB datasets.
 As expected, the SBPs yield a more modest improvement in parameter constraints in this scenario, since the CMB already provides a tight constraint on the amplitude of the power spectrum.
 As in Tab.~\ref{tab:ld}, we find that the SBPs lead to improvements in $\sigma_8$ and $S_8$ of $6\%$ and $7\%$, respectively, but negligible changes to the $H_0$ and $\Omega_m$ posteriors.

 Next, we discuss the constraints on bias parameters.
 From Fig.~\ref{fig:bias}, we may draw two immediate conclusions.
 First, using SBPs in place of CBPs significantly reduces the posterior widths of all bias parameters, with the final width considerably narrower than that obtained from a bispectrum analysis.
 Second, the constraints obtained with SBPs are broadly consistent with those in the baseline $P_\ell+B_0$ analysis using CBPs, which confirms the general robustness of our approach.
-Interestingly, SBP-based analyses constrain the linear bias at the $3\%$ level across all DESI samples; moreover, the quadratic bias parameters $b_2$ and $b_{\G}$ are determined with absolute uncertainties of $0.2-0.3$ for most samples.
+Interestingly, SBP analyses constrain the linear bias at the $3\%$ level across all DESI samples; moreover, the quadratic bias parameters $b_2$ and $b_{\G}$ are determined with absolute uncertainties of $0.2-0.3$ for most samples.
 The main exceptions are LRG3, for which the uncertainties increase to about $0.5$, and QSO, which yields tight constraints with error-bars of approximately $0.1$ for both parameters (though we caution that the QSO sample uses the most restrictive HOD model).
-That said, certain values are in mild tension with the conservative results, such as the linear bias for LRG1, which induce slight shifts in cosmological parameter constraints.
-This difference between data- and simulation-derived (\textit{i.e.}\ $B_0$ versus SBP) constraints may also indicate subtle systematic effects in the DESI clustering data (including fiber assignment, angular foregrounds and beyond) that are usually absorbed into bias parameters.
+The differences between data- and simulation-derived (\textit{i.e.}\ $B_0$ versus SBP) constraints can arise from subtle systematic effects in the DESI clustering data (including fiber assignment, angular foregrounds and beyond) that are usually absorbed into bias parameters.

 The full EFT parameter constraints are provided in Tab.~\ref{tab:EFT}.
 SBPs significantly tighten several other EFT parameter constraints, including EFT counterterms and stochastic parameters.
 Notably, the constraints on $b_{\Gamma_3}$ are weaker than those obtained in the standard $P_\ell+B_0$ analysis (for all tracers except QSO).
 This is because the decorated HOD models used to construct SBPs cannot constrain this parameter~\cite{Ivanov:2024hgq,Ivanov:2024xgb}; see Appendix~\ref{app:params} for further discussion.